Mendoza, Texas: History

 A post office was established at Mendoza in 1892 and remained in operation until 1911.
-Sources differ as to whether the community was named for Antonio de Mendoza or a local settler.
+Sources differ on whether the community was named for Antonio de Mendoza or for a local settler.

 On December 7, 2009, a Piper PA-46-500TP, registration number N600YE, impacted terrain near the community in a steep descending right turn during an ILS approach in low visibility, substantially damaging the aircraft and killing the pilot and single passenger.

+In early 2022, a daredevil duo from Mendoza named Dr. Danger and Mary competed on America's Got Talent: Extreme.

 Geography

-Mendoza is located on U.S. Route 183, 10 mi north of Lockhart in the north-central part of Caldwell County.
+Mendoza is located on U.S. Route 183, 10 mi north of Lockhart in north-central Caldwell County.

-On January 30, 1989, Texas State Highway 297 was a route that extended southwestward to Seguin, roughly parallel to Interstate 35.
-It was to be part of the improved traffic flow around the city of Austin.
+On January 30, 1989, Texas State Highway 297 was extended southwestward to Seguin, roughly parallel to Interstate 35.
+It was intended to improve traffic flow around Austin.
 This route was renumbered as a southward extension of Texas State Highway 130 on December 8, 1993.

 Education

 In 1905, Mendoza had a school with one teacher and 47 students.
 It also had a school featured on the 1936 county highway map.
-Today the community is served by the Lockhart Independent School District.
+Today, the community is served by the Lockhart Independent School District.

+Media

+KKYX has a broadcast translator licensed in the community.